Apprenticeship units

 • be free from contractual funding restrictions

-The Department will carry out a verification check against the published eligibility criteria.
-Once this check is complete, eligibility to deliver apprenticeship units be confirmed.
+The Department has carried out a verification check against the published eligibility criteria.
+Eligibility to deliver apprenticeship units has been confirmed with those training providers who can deliver apprenticeship units.

-As part of the verification process, the Department will contact eligible training providers at the end of March and invite them to indicate their interest in delivering apprenticeship units.
+As part of the verification process, the Department has contacted eligible training providers and invited them to indicate their interest in delivering apprenticeship units.

-If you believe you meet the criteria but have not received an invitation by the start of April, please contact the helpdesk.
+If you believe you meet the criteria but did not receive an invitation, please contact the helpdesk.

-If you’re eligible and have been verified by the Department to offer apprenticeship units in England, update your listing on Find apprenticeship training through your apprenticeship service account.
+If you’re eligible and have been approved by the Department to offer apprenticeship units in England, update your listing on Find apprenticeship training through your apprenticeship service account.

 Why eligibility is limited initially